koushik-aravalli/koushik-aravalli.github.io/index.md

 layout: default
 title: Koushik's - Scribble
 ---
-<p>This is a journey to focus, highlight and create a positive impact on not just work including ongoing activites </p>
+<p>This is a journey to focus, highlight and create a positive impact on not just work including ongoing activities </p>

 <ul class="posts">